The Safer Choice

 Ask yourself: How many hazards can you think of for the task of making a cup of tea?

-When you have a number, take a look at the simple task analysis for making a cup of tea, and consider a hazard for each task step.
+When you have a number, take a look at the simple task analysis for making a cup of tea in Table 2.1, and consider a hazard for each task step.
 Don’t think about likelihood – just write down the worst thing that could go wrong at each point.

 Ask yourself: Did you think of more hazards as a result of the task breakdown than you did from the simple description “make a cup of tea”?